t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

     return difference
 ```

-We define two baselines to normalize logit differences as the model runs.
+Defining two baselines gives us the ability to normalize the output of
+`logit_diff()`.

 ```{code-cell}
 CLEAN_BASELINE = logit_diff(clean_logits, variants, indices).item()
 CORRUPT_BASELINE = logit_diff(corrupted_logits, variants, indices).item()
 ```

-Now, we define a function to compute a metric for the model.
-This is a loss
+With our baselines created, we wrap our loss function in another function,
+`metric()`.
+All it does is apply normalization to the output from
-function, which the patching process uses to determine whether a permutation at
+`logit_diff()`.
+The result is what the patching process uses to determine
-a given layer increases/decreases the likelihood of the correct outcome.
+whether a permutation at a given layer increases/decreases the likelihood of
+the correct outcome.

 ```{code-cell}
 def metric(logits, variants = variants, indices = indices):